 In general, there are 18 distinct options available to meet this artificial definition of “causation.”
 The exercise in intensive financial analysis and forensic accounting should only be attempted by those professionals who are educated in law, finance and accounting, as well as have an intimate knowledge of the nuances found in the 1,200 page settlement agreement.
 We have encountered countless inexperienced attorneys, CPA’s and claims “consultants” and “adjusters” who, while able to plug numbers into a calculator, cannot apply the dynamic concepts of the agreement.
 The result?
 Lower claim values for their clients, and in many cases, erroneously concluding that their clients do not have any valid claim.

-If your attorney, CPA or other “consultant” is unable to determine whether you meet causation once they are provided with 2007-2011 monthly P&L’s on an Excel spreadsheet – fire them.
+If your attorney, CPA or other “consultant” is unable to determine whether you meet causation once they are provided with 2007-2011 monthly P&L’s on an Excel spreadsheet – consider replacing them with competent representation.
 Contact us.
 We’ll take a look.